 Materials

 The VR Manager must allow sufficient time for the approval, printing, and mailing of outreach and other materials necessary for the GST.
-Materials such as brochures must provide all essential information.
+Materials such as brochures and flyers must provide all essential information.
 Applications must include mandatory signatures.
 All printed materials must be provided in an accessible format.

-Staff may submit materials for TWC review and approval by either of the following methods:

-Completing the Communications Service Request Form (PDF).
-The form is listed under Links on the Communications intranet page.

-Emailing the materials to communications@twc.state.tx.us.

-With the review request, the name of the VR Manager who approved the material must be included.
+Staff must follow the External Publications and Procedures guidelines found on the VR intranet Standard Operating Procedures page.

 External Presenters and Contributors

 When external presenters and contributors of in-kind resources (such as free lodging or meeting space) are an option, presenters or vendors must be approved through TWC Conference Planning at ConferencePlanning.Media@twc.state.tx.us.

 Gifts or donations valued at $500 or more must follow TWC's procedures for the acceptance of gifts.
-Section 1.9 of the TWC’s Personnel Manual Partners
+Refer to Section 1.9 of the TWC’s Personnel Manual regarding Ethics/Standards of Conduct for more information related to gifts made to a TWC employee.

+Partners

 The VR Manager must allow sufficient time to work with partners who may be part of the GST.
 Regardless of who the partners are, the GST must meet the requirements of this policy and must focus predominantly on required Pre-ETS activities.